cryostatio/cryostat-agent/README.md

 - [x] `cryostat.agent.baseuri` [`java.net.URI`]: the URL location of the Cryostat server backend that this agent advertises itself to.
 - [x] `cryostat.agent.callback` [`java.net.URI`]: a URL pointing back to this agent, ex. `"https://12.34.56.78:1234/"`.
 Cryostat will use this URL to perform health checks and request updates from the agent.
 This reflects the externally-visible IP address/hostname and port where this application and agent can be found.
 - [ ] `cryostat.agent.hostname` [`String`]: the hostname for this application instance.
 This will be used for the published JMX connection URL.
 If not provided then the default is to attempt to resolve the localhost hostname.
 - [ ] `cryostat.agent.realm` [`String`]: the Cryostat Discovery API "realm" that this agent belongs to.
 This should be unique per agent instance.
-The default includes a random UUID.
+The default includes the `cryostat.agent.app.name` and a random UUID.
 - [ ] `cryostat.agent.authorization` [`String`]: Authorization header value to include with API requests to the Cryostat server, ex. `Bearer abcd1234`.
 Default `None`.
 - [ ] `cryostat.agent.trust-all` [`boolean`]: Control whether the agent trusts all certificates presented by the Cryostat server.
 Default `true`.
 - [ ] `cryostat.agent.webserver.host` [`String`]: the internal hostname or IP address for the embedded webserver to bind to.
 Default `0.0.0.0`.